 Cause

-Snapshot consolidation may fail if the underline vSAN disk backing the virtual machine’s VMDK becomes nearly full, leaving insufficient space for operations such as snapshot merge, delete, or consolidation.
+Snapshot consolidation may fail if the underline vSAN disk backing the virtual machine’s VMDK becomes nearly full, leaving insufficient space for operations.

 vSAN requires free space on the disk to perform these operations.
 When space is not available, the system will block further I/O to prevent data corruption.